 In 1939, the Oregon Webfoots, coached by the visionary Howard Hobson, stormed through the first NCAA basketball tournament, which was viewed as a risky coast-to-coast undertaking and perhaps only a one-year experiment.
 Seventy-five years later, following the tournament's evolution into a national obsession, the first champions are still celebrated as "The Tall Firs."
 They had astounding height along the front line, but with a pair of racehorse guards who had grown up across the street from each other in a historic Oregon fishing town, they also played a revolutionary fast-paced game.

-Terry Frei's track record as a narrative historian in such books as the acclaimed Horns, Hogs, and Nixon Coming, plus a personal connection as an Oregon native whose father, Jerry, coached football at the University of Oregon for seventeen seasons, make him uniquely qualified to tell this story of the first tournament and the first champions, in the context of their times.
+Terry Frei's track record as a narrative historian in such books as the acclaimed Horns, Hogs, and Nixon Coming (Non-Fiction), plus a personal connection as an Oregon native whose father, Jerry, coached football at the University of Oregon for seventeen seasons, make him uniquely qualified to tell this story of the first tournament and the first champions, in the context of their times.
 Jerry Frei was the former World War II fighter pilot who, as the Ducks' head coach, requested his teams be called the Fighting Ducks -- a nickname that now often appears on the basketball team's uniforms.

 Plus, Terry Frei long has been a fan of another central figure in this drama -- Clair Bee, the Long Island University coach who later in life wrote the Chip Hilton Sports Series books, mesmerizing young readers who didn't know the backstory told here.
 In 1939, the Bee-coached LIU Blackbirds won the NCAA tournament's rival, the national invitation tournament in New York -- then in only its second year.
 Frei assesses both tournaments and, given the myths advanced for many years, his conclusions in many cases are surprising.